getify/Functional-Light-JS/ch4.md

 But why?
 I think the easiest explanation (but perhaps not the most historically accurate) is that we're listing them to match the order they are written if done manually, or rather the order we encounter them when reading from left-to-right.

-`unique(words(str))` lists the functions in the left-to-right order `unique,words`, so we make our `compose2(..)` utility accept them in that order, too.
+`unique(words(str))` lists the functions in the left-to-right order `unique, words`, so we make our `compose2(..)` utility accept them in that order, too.
 Now, the more efficient definition of the candy making machine is:

 ```js
 var uniqueWords = compose2( unique, words );